parmarjh/ononoDaga/README.md

 - **Unique Ids**: The majority of issues with the data stem from the fact that there is no unique id per row.
 To fix this, we create a SHA1 hash of all of the text (**excluding the timestamp**).
 	- The primary key for the `all` and `closed` tables is `{timestamp}_{hash}`.
 The timestamp for the `pending` table is `{insertion_date}_{hash}`.
 	- Keep in mind that the exact same row data (consisting of agency, address, cross streets etc.) can and very likely will happen multiple times so the `hash` by itself is not globally unique.
-The timestamp is not included as part of the `hash` to help map to the pending table where no timestamp is available.
+The `timestamp` is not included as part of the `hash` because there is no fixed timestamp for pending events.

 - **Linking Data**: Data for pending/all/closed events is stored in three separate tables.
-Looking at a combination of the `hash` and the insertion timestamp in each table should help map the lifecycle of an event from pending to all (active) to closed.
+Looking at a combination of the `hash`, `timestamp`, and the `insertion_timestamp` in each table should help map the lifecycle of an event from pending to all (active) to closed.
 For example, the insertion timestamp of the `closed` table - the insertion timestamp of the `all` table should give the length of an event.

 - **Pending Events**: The primary key of the pending events table is `{insertion_date}_{hash}`.
 If an event is inserted near midnight (EST) and remains pending until the next day, a duplicate record will be added.
 Check the insertion timestamp to ensure there are no back to back records with the same `hash` and consecutive insertion dates.